Becket (law firm): Supreme Court cases

 Becket has served as counsel at the Supreme Court for thirteen religious freedom cases since 2012, starting with Hosanna-Tabor v.
 EEOC (2012).
 In Hosanna-Tabor, the Supreme Court unanimously ruled (9–0) in favor of the ministerial exception doctrine for the first time, which exempts religious institutions from anti-discrimination laws in hiring its "ministers".

 They also served as counsel to the plaintiffs in Burwell v.
 Hobby Lobby Stores, Inc. (2014) in their fight to exempt themselves from having to pay for four different drugs and devices they deemed as abortifacients.
 The court ruled 5–4 in favor of Hobby Lobby, asserting that family owned businesses have a right to operate in accordance with their conscience.

 Becket also litigated Holt v.
 Hobbs (2015) at the Supreme Court.
 A Muslim inmate in the Arkansas prison system wanted to grow a beard according to his faith.
 When he was denied his request he wrote a petition to the Supreme Court asking to hear his case.
 The Court agreed to take on the case and Becket represented Holt, citing that the denial of the plaintiff's right to grow his beard according to his faith is a clear violation of the Religious Land Use and Institutionalized Persons Act.
 The Supreme Court would later unanimously rule in support of Holt.
 Becket served as counsel to the Little Sisters of the Poor in Little Sisters of the Poor Saints Peter and Paul Home v.
 Pennsylvania (2020).
 That same term, Becket represented Our Lady of Guadalupe School in Our Lady of Guadalupe School v.
 Morrissey-Berru (2020).

 Becket has also filed petitions to the Supreme Court in two cases involving the United States Department of Health and Human Services' contraceptive mandate on employer-paid health insurance coverage of contraception, which had at the time been consolidated into Zubik v.
 Burwell, Little Sisters of the Poor v.
 Burwell, and Houston Baptist University and East Baptist University v.
 Burwell.

 In 2021, Becket litigated at the Supreme Court Fulton v.
 City of Philadelphia (2021).
-In a 9-0 ruling, the Court held that the City of Philadelphia could not refuse to contract with Catholic Social Services (CSS) because of CSS's rejection of same-sex couples as foster parents, a violation of the city's non-discrimination requirements.
+In a 9–0 ruling, the Court held that the City of Philadelphia could not refuse to contract with Catholic Social Services (CSS) because of CSS's rejection of same-sex couples as foster parents, a violation of the city's non-discrimination requirements.

 In 2025, Becket litigated Catholic Charities Bureau v.
 Wisconsin (2025).
-The Supreme Court ruled in a 9-0 decision that Wisconsin's denial to give an unemployment tax exemption was unconstitutional because it discriminated against religious organizations based on their religious activities.
-Later that year, the Supreme Court held in a 6-3 decision in Mahmoud v.
-Taylor (2025) that a school district's policy of not permitting school curriculum opt-outs for LGBTQ+ curriculum violated the parents' right to free exercise of religion under the First Amendment.
+The Supreme Court ruled in a 9–0 decision that Wisconsin's denial to give an unemployment tax exemption was unconstitutional because it discriminated against religious organizations based on their religious activities.